 The concept of predicting permissions in access control systems is similar to predicting web pages surfed by users in web pages.
 However, algorithms proposed for web page prefetching have certain shortcomings, and cannot be directly applied to access control systems.
 To explain the need for specific algorithms to make predictions in access control systems and differentiate them from the algorithms proposed for web page prefetching, we consider a hypothetical website with 5 web pages that is controlled by the authorization policies.
-The link structure for the website is as shown in Figure 4.1.
+The link structure for the website is as shown in Figure 3.
 An arrow between p_i and p_j (e.g., from p_1 to p_2) indicates that there exists a hyperlink on p_i that points towards p_j .
-Table 4.1 represents the access control matrix that characterizes the rights of the subjects to view different web pages on the website.
-Websites deployed by enterprises like banks, are classic examples of our hypothetical website, where different employees, and customers have different views, based on their identity and role in the bank.
-We assume that our website is designed in such a way that the view presented to a subject contains only those hyperlinks that the subject is authorized to access.
-This avoids unauthorized requests made by the subjects.
-For example, the view of page p_3 presented to Bob would contain hyperlinks for pages p_2 and p_4 , but a hyperlink for p_5 would not exist.
-To summarize, the view presented to every subject would not only depend on the structure of the website, but also on the corresponding access rights.
-We now describe the training phase of SPAN.
+Table 1 represents the access control matrix that characterizes the rights of the subjects to view different web pages on the website.
+Websites deployed by enterprises like banks, are classic examples of our hypothetical website, where different employees, and customers have different views, based on their identity and role

-2Note that the capitalized tokens (e.g. P_1 , P_2) represent the random variable denoting permissions.
+1Note that the capitalized tokens (e.g. P_1 , P_2) represent the random variable denoting permissions.
 The actual assignment to the random variables are represented by lower case tokens (e.g. p_1 , p_2).

-Figure 4.1: Link structure for hypothetical website
+Figure 3: Link structure for hypothetical website